 How can I contact someone for more information?
 We understand the need to talk to someone in person.
 You are welcome to email our directors.
 You can also call and speak with Lindsey at 260-435-9022.

 What does a typical day look like at camp?
-9:00 – Worship and Devotional 10:00 – Instruction on your individual instrument 11:00 – Teaching (“Don’t Just Rock It, Live It”) 12:00 – Lunch 1:00 – Songwriting 2:00 – Band Rehearsal This is a rough outline because we have various breaks thrown in (snacks and restroom breaks!).
+9:00 – Morning Worship 10:00 – Individual Instruction 11:00 – Bible Teaching 12:00 – Lunch 1:00 – 3:00 – Band Rehearsal 3:00-4:00 Songwriting.
+This is a rough outline because we have various breaks thrown in (snacks and restroom breaks!).
 But this gives an idea of some of the things that make up our day.
 We are excited this year to add in a “songwriting” session.
 This will be an addition to our previous schedule.

 Where will the camp be held this year?
 We are excited to have TWO camps this year.
 Both Grace Gathering Community Church in New Haven, and Emmanuel Community Church in Fort Wayne will be hosting us.